 LottoGo Instant Scratch Cards

-Lotteries are not the only product on offer at the LottoGo website.
+Lotteries are not the only product on offer on the LottoGo website.
 In addition to regular lotteries, LottoGo.com has a large selection of scratch card games that allow you to play online, see your results and claim any winnings immediately.

-There are quite a few scratch cards to choose from and the graphics on all are above-average compared to the games offered at competing websites.
-One thing that jumped out at me is LottoGo publishes the odds of winning visibly in front of every scratch card for which it has that information (the site has games from multiple providers and not all providers provide that information).
+There are quite a few scratch cards to choose from, and the graphics on all are above-average compared to the games offered at competing websites.
+One thing that jumped out at me is LottoGo publishes the odds of winning visibly in front of every scratch card for which it has that information (the site has games from multiple providers, and not all providers provide that information).

-Below are a few screenshots chosen from random scratch card games and a table that lists all scratch cards, the top prize for each and the odds of winning any prize.
+Below are a few screenshots chosen from random scratch card games and a table that lists all scratch cards, the top prize for each, and the odds of winning any prize.

 Scratch Card Screenshots